 A great pairing for work environments is a clean, well-fitting pair of grey jeans (Levis 513s, 514s or any other brand you favor), a black dress shirt, with a tie you choose to add that splash of color.
 In a situation like this, almost any tie will work splendidly.
 Top it off with your black or grey sport coat and you’ll be ready for the day and for the evening, with the jeans adding a judicious informality and avoiding the “I’m going to a job interview during my lunch hour” appearance.
 It also works extremely well during the summer.

-As with any color, avoid pairing a gray shirt with grey slacks of similar hue; you’ll wind up looking like an off-color Mr.Genie.
+As with any color, avoid pairing a gray shirt with grey slacks of similar hue; you’ll look like an off-color Mr.Genie.
 Should you pair dark grey slacks with a lighter-shade grey shirt, feel free to use an assertive tie from a different color family, including paisleys or plaids (I love a bold red, wine or plum paisley or solid color tie in this case).
 And definitely reach for the black sport coat to balance the grey.
 If it’s a hot day, wear the pale linen jacket to keep the sun off, or don’t bother at all with a jacket.

 A maroon shirt with solid grey slacks?
 One of the few combinations where a red shirt works at all.
 Pair a grey or charcoal tie with the shirt and avoid bold patterns.

 A gray shirt also works well with a lighter off-white palette, although you want to avoid the Miami Vice look that is inevitable with white slacks and a white jacket.
 Unless you really dig the Travolta look.
 Unfortunately, no one else does, so you’ll be on an island there, where no one can help you.
 That’s not rebellion, that’s suicide.
+If you want the cool and composed look but don’t like plain white shirts, grey is your friend.